Dr Thom: Controversy

 Dr Thom and similar websites have been criticised for enabling access to drugs including the contraceptive pill with no way to confirm that patients are who they say they are.
 However, the Royal College of Obstetricians and Gynaecologists have said that for established patients, online suppliers could be safe.
-The Department of Health has said that doctors practicing in the UK must abide by General Medical Council rules, but are ultimately responsible for their own prescribing decisions.
+The Department of Health has said that doctors practising in the UK must abide by General Medical Council rules, but are ultimately responsible for their own prescribing decisions.